 What Temperature Is Too Hot for a Greenhouse?

 A too hot-tempered greenhouse can damage all your crops.
 Above 90°F is considered the most excessive temperature for a greenhouse.
 That can decrease the plant’s production and minimize the growing season.
-80°F to 85°F is the ideal temperature for most of the plants to flourish.
+80°F to 85°F is the ideal temperature for most plants to flourish.

 The ideal greenhouse temperature differs from plant to plant.
 That is why you should know the ideal temperature range of your plants.
 Also, if they are heat-resistance or not.

 Some crops can grow well in the heat.
 They can withstand a temperature of 80-90°F. Tomatoes, eggplant, cabbage, cucumbers, okra, chili pepper, sweet potatoes, beans, watermelon, etc., are the summer crops.
-However, 90° is still hot for them; that’s why many people consider the best 6×8 greenhouse polycarbonate.
+However, 90° is still hot for them; that’s why many people consider it the best 6×8 greenhouse polycarbonate.

-You need to be very careful with the heat-sensitive plants.
+You need to be very careful with heat-sensitive plants.
 These plants can survive under 75°-85°F temperature.
 Beets, arugula, collards, kale, onion, peas, pak choi, lettuce, cauliflower, brussels sprouts are the heat-sensitive plants.
 These plants require lower temperatures in the greenhouse for a successful harvest.